Originally published on April 6, 2022 Reading time: 24 minutes

 She was hesitating, so I took the word: “You mean that the baby was already washed up after the birth?”

 “I don’t know, for God’s sake.
 In the movies, the newborn children are covered in blood.
 That one was immaculate—except for her hands and her mouth.
 I think she fucking bit off a chunk of her afterbirth, it was missing a piece.
-I’m no nurse, but that was not normal.
+I’m no nurse, but I bet that was not ordinary.
 I cleaned up everything as best as I could and put the girl in the box.
 And while I was holding her, she opened her eyes and looked at me.
-She had the same bright eyes as that maniac, I thought she was his daughter.”
+And— fuck, she had the same bright eyes as that maniac, I thought she was his daughter.”

 “What?
 No, he is at least eighty years old, there’s no way he could have an offspring”, I thought aloud.
 I knew it was logically impossible, and maybe it was beside the point, but… Dr. Ewig’s eyes… The baby’s eyes… it was true, they were identical.

-As the monster’s eyes… yes, they were just the same.
+As the monster’s eyes in my nightmare… yes, they were just the same.